cornell-netlab/MicroP4/README.md

 ```

 ### 2. Install
-Above clone commands download source code of μP4 along with p4c and BMv2 as submodules.
+The previous commands download the source code of μP4 along with `p4c` and `BMv2` as submodules.
 To generate v1model-specific P4 source for μP4 programs, installing only μP4C is enough.
 #### Install μP4C
 ```bash